GoogleCloudPlatform/migrating-openshift-to-anthos/readme.md

 * [Capture Egress Network Policies data](7.EgressNetworkPolicies.md)
 * Apply NetworkPolicies based on EgressNetworkPolicies and NetNamespaces (WIP)

-All the steps in the above documentation links should be read.
-Once you read and understand, you can run the following scripts rather than individually copy pasting the scripts
+**All the steps in the above documentation links should be read.** Once you read and understand, you can run the following scripts rather than individually copy pasting the scripts.
+These scripts will generate a folder named `projectconfigs` with the manifests that can be applied to the target GKE Cluster.

 * Run script#1 that exports namespaces, clusterresourcequotas and cluster roles.